ethr/ethr.github.io/_posts/2013-11-05-johnson-permutation-algorithm.md

 associated with them.
 The Johnson algorithm can be implemented recursively but I'm not totally sure how this is done.

-In the program below, a list of numbers is given in data[] - these could represent indexes in an array/vector etc...
+In the program below, a list of numbers is given in
+<code>data[]</code> - these could represent indexes in an array/vector
+etc...
 Each number has a direction represented by the sign of the number.
 Negative means *move left*, positive means *move right*.
 On each iteration step, the largest mobile integer is select - mobile meaning that its move is possible.
-A negative number in data[0] can not move in its desired direction for example.
+A negative number in
+<code>data[0]</code> can not move in its desired direction for
+example.
 If a number is the largest but is not mobile, its sign is reversed so it starts moving in the other direction.

 {% highlight cpp %}
 #include <cstdio>